 Cannabis bud and vape pen users also have the option to vape weed through a bong.
 Is that excessive and unnecessary?
 Maybe.
 But there are a number of benefits to it.
 Here are tips to make it as good as it can be.

 The first thing you’ll want is a vaporizer that has a water pipe adapter available for it, sometimes known as a WPA.
-Some vapes include them in the box, like the Boundless TERA for example.
+Some vapes include them in the box, like the Boundless TERA, for example.
 But typically, most WPAs are available as a separate purchase.
-Each vape has a slightly different shaped mouthpiece, so every adapter will be specific to that device.
+Each vape has a differently shaped mouthpiece, so every adapter will be specific to that device.
 There is no one size fits all bong adapter, although some might happen to fit on more than one device.
 For example, the adapter for the Airvape Legacy also fits pretty well on the Firefly 2+.

 If you’re using a desktop vape, you’ll need an attachment compatible with your whip, bag, or both.
 The Arizer Extreme Q is a great example because the whip already utilizes an 18 mm male connector, which fits perfectly inside an 18 mm female joint.
 If you prefer using the bag method, you’ll want an adapter that can accommodate the slim mouthpiece on your bag.
 You’ll need an additional adapter for that, so it might not always be the best option.
 Ideally, you’ll want to use as few parts as possible.